Living and working conditions in Slovakia

 Direct taxes are imposed on natural and legal persons, and are levied on their income or property.

-• income from business, from another self-employed activity, from rental and from use of a work and artistic performance
+- income from business, from another self-employed activity, from rental and from use of a work and artistic performance, and

 Personal and corporate income tax is governed by Act No 595/2003 on income tax, as amended